sergiandreplace/sergiandreplace.com/content/post/20170926-flutter-planets-creating-a-planet-card.md

 }
 ```

 We will define what planetCard and planetThumbnail are in a moment.
-Notice that, as the card goes below the thumbnail, it should be declared first.
+Notice that, as the card goes behind the thumbnail, it should be declared first.

-** The planet image
+## The planet image

 The ```planetThumbnail```is just a simple image.
-We will take put it in assets/img folder and declare it in the pubspec.yaml:
+We will put it in assets/img folder and declare it in the pubspec.yaml:

 ```
   assets: